konsumer/raylib-wasm/README.md

 Have a look at [basic.html](site/basic.html) to see how to use it.

-You can also usie it directly in [a codepen](https://codepen.io/konsumer/pen/NWEdxZq?editors=0010) for quick demos and such.
+You can also use it directly in [a codepen](https://codepen.io/konsumer/pen/NWEdxZq?editors=0010) for quick demos and such.

 ### development